shashankumar2812/DataScience-DataAnalytics/GradientDescent (R)/README.md

 DataSet:

-IRIS Dataset is downloaded from UCI ML Repository which can be accessed [here] (https://archive.ics.uci.edu/ml/datasets/iris).
+IRIS Dataset is downloaded from UCI ML Repository which can be accessed [here](https://archive.ics.uci.edu/ml/datasets/iris).
 Data Set has four features and Data Set is updated to have just two classes(Third class is removed from the data Set)
 Class/target variable is updated to have just two classes +1/-1.

 - sepal length in cm